Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Summary and conclusions

 \section{Summary and conclusions}

-In summary, NA49 performed a search for critical fluctuations in central C+C, Si+Si and Pb+Pb collisions using SSFMs of the proton density in transverse momentum space.
-Our analysis does not only demonstrate the presence of non-Poissonian fluctuations in the Si+Si and Pb+Pb freeze-out states at $\sqrt{s_{NN}}=17.3$ GeV but it also shows their power-law nature as expected for the emergence of self-similar structured fluctuations characteristic of the approach to the critical point.
-The power-law exponent ${\phi_2}$ for the ``Si"+Si system approaches in size the QCD prediction.
-Our analysis combined with our recent observation \cite{NA49_PRC} of power-law fluctuations in low-mass $\pi^+ \pi^-$ pairs at the same collision energy, provides the {\em first} experimental indication for the existence of the CP in the neighbourhood of the Si+Si and Pb+Pb freeze-out states ($T \simeq 150-160$~MeV, $\mu_B \simeq 200-250$ MeV) in the phase diagram of strongly interacting matter.
-The absence of power-law correlations for Pb+Pb at $\sqrt{s_{NN}}=8.8$ GeV ($\mu_B \approx 380$ MeV) disfavours the location of the CP close to the value of $\mu_B$ predicted by the lattice calculations of Ref.\cite{Lattice2}.
-Future measurements of proton density fluctuations in the NA61 experiment studying A+A collisions with small and intermediate size nuclei will further constrain the location of the CP.
-Significant new results on fluctuations may also be expected from the RHIC Beam Energy Scan program \cite{RHIC2}.
+In summary, NA49 performed a search for critical fluctuations employing an intermittency analysis in central ``C''+C, ``Si''+Si and Pb+Pb collisions using second scaled factorial moments of the proton density in transverse momentum spa\-ce.
+Our analysis demonstrates the presence of non-Poisson\-ian fluctuations in the ``Si''+Si freeze-out state at $\sqrt{s_{NN}} = {17.3\, \text{GeV}}$ ($T \approx 162$~MeV, $\mu_B \approx 260$ MeV) \cite{Becattini2006b}, consistent with a power-law behaviour, as expect\-ed for the emergence of self-similar structured fluctuations \cite{Vicsek} characteristic of the approach to the critical point.
+No traces of critical correlations were found in the freeze-out states of ``C" + C ($T \approx 166$~MeV, $\mu_B \approx 262$ MeV) and Pb + Pb interactions ($T \approx 155$~MeV, $\mu_B \approx 240$ MeV) \cite{Becattini2006b} at the same collision energy.
+The power-law exponent